 When it comes to my time, and what I have always liked doing on some vacations, it is to either ride my bike, or go backpacking.
 The bike riding I used to do more regularly, and I do hike local parks, but when it comes to extended time away, I prefer to load up a backpack, and head into the woods.

 My content isn’t deep.
 It could be described as a travel log, where most of the travel is backpacking and hiking related.
-I usually write about my experiences with my friends wheter that is hiking in the woods, or biking around New Jersey.
+I usually write about my experiences with my friends whether that is hiking in the woods, or biking around New Jersey.
 I don’t usually explore other areas of writing interest.
 I probably should consider a creative writing course, if only, to help add a little more substance to my posts.
-Creatively, I do embellish my descriptions, but I would say most is pretty flat, but they are my flat experiences, and I cherish them deeply.
+Creatively, I do embellish my descriptions, but I would say most is pretty straight forward white toast descriptions, but they are my white toast experiences, and I cherish them deeply.